brunorijsman/dske-python/docs/protocol-guide.md

 ![Example network topology](/docs/figures/topology.png)

-The topology sonsists of the following types of nodes:
+The topology consists of the following types of nodes:
 * Clients.
 * Hubs.
 * Encryptors.